alonsom/openintelligence_nli_app/README.md

 ## Main Menu
 - The Natural Language Search tab provides very sophisticated Search and Visualisation capabilities using plain Natural Language statements.
-- The Event Wizard tab provides Search and Visualisation capabilities using a semantically driven, guided approach.
+- The Natural Language Wizard tab provides Search and Visualisation capabilities using a semantically driven, guided approach.
-- The Saved Searches tab returns a list of the saved searches for reuse and sharing purposes.
-- The Settings tab provide a variety of customised options
+- The Settings tab provides a variety of customisation options
 - The Entities Mapping tab displays identified entities and their mapping to local lookups/queries.

 ## Troubleshooting